Sometimes what's going on behind the scenes is just as good as the image created....

 Saturday night, my husband and I were standing on the banks of the Platte River with a group of people watching the Sandhill Cranes come in to roost for the night.
 The moon was just a sliver from being full, but the cloud cover was so heavy that it was pitch black most of the night.

-We had been hearing splashes in the water not far from where we were standing; but, didn’t think much about it since our eyes and our cameras were pointed to the sky.
+We had heard splashes in the water not far from where we were standing; but, did not think much about it since our eyes and our cameras were pointed to the sky.
 The cranes were making quite a racket!

 Suddenly, out of the blue, my husband develops Tourette’s and yells, “HOLY SHIT!”

-I cringe, not knowing anyone in our group, I'm really hoping that the cranes had drowned that out.
-We'd been given a talk about no sudden movements and to stay low and quiet so we didn't startle the flock when we first arrived for the evening.
-And, now my husband is yelling obscenities at the top of his lungs!
+I cringe, not knowing anyone in our group, I am hoping that the cranes had drowned that out.
+We had been given a talk about no sudden movements and to stay low and quiet so we did not startle the flock when we first arrived for the evening.
+Moreover, now my husband is yelling obscenities at the top of his lungs!

 I looked over at Paul and could barely make out a large black blob about 3 feet from him, but it was too dark for me to identify it.

 Paul told me later that when the curse words rolled, that beaver was practically sitting on his foot!

 Always the overactive imagination, I had visions of the beaver gnawing off his leg and swimming off with it to build a new dam.

 To find out more about Nebraska's Sandhill Cranes season check out my post about the Spring Migration of the Sandhill Cranes.